redpesk-devtools/redpesk-sdk-tools/README.md

 for a redpesk embedded target.
 It can also install other flavours of supported containers.

-*install-redpesk-native.sh* installs the redpesk ApplicationFramework build environnement on your host (ie, the AFB binder, with the needed libraries and header files), for developers that feel more comfortable with developing in a native development.
+*install-redpesk-sdk.sh* installs the redpesk ApplicationFramework build environnement on your host (ie, the AFB binder, with the needed libraries and header files), for developers that feel more comfortable with developing in a native development.